How to write a good elevator pitch?

 What is this about?

-The temptation is often great to answer very different questions such as:
+The temptation is often huge to answer very different questions such as:

 - How does it work exactly?